 Sleep goes hand in hand with restorative rest.
 During sleep, our brains sift through our memories to forget things that aren’t important and strengthen the connections we develop throughout the day.
 Our brains also take the opportunity to flush out toxins that accumulate during our waking hours.
 When we don’t get enough sleep, however, our brains have trouble making new connections, causing problems with focus, critical thinking, reaction times, and decision making.
 Too little sleep can even hurt your mood!

 While it may be easy to get your eight hours while you’re on vacation, it’s significantly harder to get enough sleep when you’re bogged down by work and life responsibilities.
 EffiFit recommends practicing time management all day long, not just while you’re at work.
 You’ll likely discover certain time-wasters throughout your day that are cutting into your sleep hours.
 It’s also a good idea to create a sleep routine to encourage you to shut down any distracting activities — like squeezing in work or scrolling on social media — and let your body know it’s time to unwind.
+Meditation, too, can be very helpful in getting a good night’s rest; try some meditation exercises here.
 You can even check out some sleep-improving apps.

 Exercise Any Way You Like

 Once you start getting more sleep, you’ll quickly notice your daily energy levels improving.
 This is a great time to start exercising.
 While exercise has a plethora of physical health benefits, it also plays a crucial role in our mental well-being.
 A host of studies suggest that exercising may be one of the best ways to protect yourself from mood disorders.
 For example, one recent study found that engaging in regular exercise protected participants from developing depression in the future.
 This effect occurred for exercise at any intensity.
 So, try to find a form of exercise you enjoy and make it a habit!